rrrohit1/pruning-cnn-models/README.md

 ## License

 This analysis was created by Rohit Rawat.
-Feel free to fork/clone and build on this code with attirbution to this repository.
+Feel free to fork/clone and build on this code with attribution.
 It is licensed under the terms of the MIT license.